maptiler/maptiler-geocoding-control/README.md

 ## Quick start

-Use the component in your mapping application:
+Use the component in your mapping application (MapTiler SDK as an example):

 ```js
 import * as maptilersdk from "@maptiler/sdk";